Graduate Student Handbook

 A Public Thesis/Dissertation Defense seminar is required for all M.S. and Ph.D. degrees.
 The defense seminar shall present results included in the draft thesis submitted to the graduate advisory committee for review and may not take place until the draft thesis has been presented to the student’s graduate committee for approval.

-Once the date has been set, contact both the LRES Student Academic Coordinator and Administrative Associate (i.e., front desk receptionist) at least two weeks before the date for the thesis/dissertation defense.
+Once the date has been set, contact the LRES Student Success Coordinator at least two weeks before the date for the thesis/dissertation defense.

-A notice to all departmental faculty and graduate students announcing the final exam and its location will be circulated by the LRES Main Office one week before the final exam date.
-(Again, contact the LRES Student Academic Coordinator and Administrative Associate – students are NOT to prepare notices on their own).
-The Graduate School will be notified of the defense seminar by the Administrative Associate so it can be posted on the website.
+A notice to all departmental faculty and graduate students announcing the final exam and its location will be circulated by the LRES Front Desk one week before the final exam date.
+(Again, contact the LRES Student Success Coordinator – students are NOT to prepare notices on their own).
+The Graduate School will be notified of the defense seminar by the LRES Student Success Coordinator so it can be posted on the website.
 LRES faculty are encouraged to attend all final exams, but action relative to the candidate’s achievement rests solely with the graduate advisory committee and the Department Head.
-An open seminar (30-45 minutes) covering the results of the thesis research is presented to attendees prior to the beginning of the thesis defense.
-The thesis in final form will be approved by the major advisor, graduate committee, the LRES Department Head and the Dean of The Graduate School.
+An open seminar (30-45 minutes) covering the results of the thesis research is presented to attendees before the beginning of the thesis defense.
+The thesis in final form will be approved by the major advisor, graduate committee, the LRES Department Head, and the Dean of The Graduate School.
+Reports on Comprehensive Exam/Thesis will be completed by the LRES Student Success Coordinator and sent to Committee members in Docusign before the Exam/Thesis date.

 Expectation for Publication